Chastity belt (BDSM)

+Within the BDSM community, the month of October, also known as "Locktober", is an annual challenge in which people with a chastity fetish try to stay in chastity for the entire month.

 Purpose

-The wearer of the belt is regarded as the submissive in a BDSM relationship.
+The wearer of the belt is usually regarded as the submissive in a BDSM relationship.
 This is a part of the wider practice of orgasm denial.
-Some say that it increases submissiveness in men.
-It has often been reported that when worn, the chastity belt frequently evokes sexual frustration in the wearer.
+Some say that it increases submissiveness in people.
+It has often been reported that when worn, the chastity belt frequently evokes sexual frustration in the wearer, which the wearer may find erotic and exciting.

-The putting on of a chastity belt, by a partner, is an indication of the dominance by the "keyholder" over the wearer's sexual activities.
+The putting on of a chastity belt by a partner is usually an indication of the dominance of the "keyholder" over the wearer's sexual activities.
 By accepting the chastity belt the wearer accepts surrender of control over their sexual behavior to a partner, who may grant permission to the wearer to engage in sexual activity by removing the belt.
 The dominant may decide when, where, how, how often, and even if, the submissive is allowed sexual release.

-In a dynamic between a female dominant and male submissive, the Femdom may wear the chastity key on a necklace as a symbol of her domination over her submissive.
-She may delay his gratification, play games centered on tease and denial, or give him ruined orgasms while he wears the chastity cage.
-Social media may be incorporated into the erotic games, for instance by using social media to ask to vote how much longer the submissive must remain in chastity.
-The loss of control over his sexual responses may arouse him and or give him mental pleasure.
+In a dynamic between a dominant and submissive, the dom may wear the chastity key on a necklace as a symbol of domination over their submissive.
+They may delay their gratification, play games centered on tease and denial, or give them ruined orgasms Social media may be incorporated into the erotic games, for instance by using social media to ask to vote how much longer the submissive must remain in chastity.
+The loss of control over their sexual responses may arouse them and or give them mental pleasure.

 Most modern belt designs cannot prevent wearers from physically touching their genitals but they do usually prevent masturbation.
 Penis cages (see below) may hold the penis firmly but they may also be loose and, although intercourse is rendered impossible, they may make manual stimulation, even to orgasm, a possibility.
 The most effective masturbation prevention requires design features that incorporate genital piercings or full tight encapsulation of the genital area.

 There are many online forums for users to discuss their experience of staying in chastity.

-Female chastity belts
+Male chastity belts

-Modern chastity belts for women generally follow the traditional "Florentine" pattern (named after the historical reference to chastity belts in Florence in the 15th century military manual Bellifortis), with a band around the waist or hips and a "shield" that runs between the legs to cover the genitals.
+Modern chastity belts for men generally follow the traditional "Florentine" pattern (named after the historical reference to chastity belts in Florence in the 15th century military manual Bellifortis), with a band around the waist or hips and a "shield" that runs between the legs to cover the genitals.